Alipsa/gmd/README.md

 gmd.htmlToPdf(html, [name: "Per"], new File("pdfFile.pdf"))
 ```

+An approach similar to rmd is also supported.

 For "Special" characters e.g. match symbol, you could use the html escape codes.
 E.g.
 to write `X = ∑(√2π + ∛3)`, you could do `X = &amp;sum;(&amp;radic;2&amp;pi; + &amp;#8731;3)` and scope the
 expression with parenthesis as appropriate.
 Otherwise, it will show up as `X = ?(?2? + ?3)` when you turn it into html or pdf.